-Thierry Mabru has served as our Senior Vice President, Integrated Supply Chain since the Spin Off.
-From March 2013 until the Spin-Off, Mr. Mabru was the Vice President of Global Integrated Supply Chain for Honeywell Transportation Systems.
-From April 2011 until February 2013, Mr. Mabru was Senior Director of Global Advanced Manufacturing Engineering for Honeywell Transportation Systems.
-From September 2006 to February 2011, Mr. Mabru was Director of the Program Management Office of Honeywell Aerospace EMEAI.
-Mr. Mabru currently serves as director of both the Board of Friction Material Pacific (FMP) Group Australia PTY Limited and Board of Friction Material Pacific (FMP) Group PTY Limited.
-Mr. Mabru holds a Master of Science degree from the École Nationale de Mécanique et d'Aérotechniques (ISAE/ENSMA), Poitier, France.
+Mr. Mabru has served as our Senior Vice President, Integrated Supply Chain since the Spin-Off.
+From March 2013 until such appointment, Mr. Mabru was the Vice President of Global Integrated Supply Chain for Honeywell Transportation Systems.
+From 2011 until 2013, Mr. Mabru was Senior Director of Global Advanced Manufacturing Engineering for Honeywell Transportation Systems.
+From 2006 to 2011, Mr. Mabru was Director of the Program Management Office of Honeywell Aerospace EMEAI.
+Mr. Mabru currently serves as a member of the Board of Friction Material Pacific (FMP) Group Australia PTY Limited and the Board of Friction Material Pacific (FMP) Group PTY Limited.
+Mr. Mabru holds a Master of Science degree from the Ecole Nationale de Mecanique et d'Aerotechniques (ISAE/ENSMA), Poitier, France.